Fill out the form below to get your FREE REPORT "3 Awesome Facts About Aboriginal Australia".

 Your Privacy is protected.

-In her most recent book Marji Hill, author of more than 60 publications, presents the story of how the British took over the continent and how its Aboriginal people fought back to reclaim an almost lost inheritance.
+In her most recent book Marji Hill, author of over 60 publications, presents the big picture – history, rich cultural heritage, British invasion, resistance, and the process of reclaiming an almost lost inheritance.

-* Promotes understanding between Aboriginal and Non-Aboriginal Australians
+* Promotes understanding between Indigenous and Non-Indigenous Australians

-The writing style is simple with plenty of headings reflecting the content of each section.
+* The writing style is simple with headings reflecting the content of each section

-If you are interested in delving more deeply into an aspect of the world’s oldest continuing civilization and how it is characterized by its resilience, then this book is for you.
+If you are interested in gaining a basic understanding of the world’s oldest continuing civilisation, how it has evolved, and how it is characterised by its resilience, then this book is for you.